webrcade/webrcade-docs/docs/feeds/resources/inetarchive.md

 The following steps detail the process of adding an NES homebrew game (ROM file) hosted in the [Internet Archive](https://archive.org) to a webЯcade feed:

 * The first step is to search for content within the [Internet Archive](https://archive.org).
-Although, the [Internet Archive](https://archive.org) does provide its own search mechanism, Google typically provides faster and more accurate search results.<br><br>To limit the Google search to the Internet Archive, add "`site:archive.org`" after your search critera (see screenshot below).<br><br>In the example shown below, the full search text is as follows:<br>`retro pie homebrew site:archive.org`
+Although, the [Internet Archive](https://archive.org) does provide its own search mechanism, Google typically provides faster and more accurate search results.<br><br>To limit the Google search to the Internet Archive, add "`site:archive.org`" after your search criteria (see screenshot below).<br><br>In the example shown below, the full search text is as follows:<br>`retro pie homebrew site:archive.org`

 ![](../../assets/images/feed/inetarchive/search-google.png){: style="padding:5px 15px;" class="center zoomD"}